 You can learn to control emotional hijacking - believe it or not, your ability to breathe can save you from an emotional hijacking, as it only takes 10 seconds or less for your brain to regain control of highly charged emotions.

 This holiday season, if you feel your emotions getting the better of you, be sure to try the following steps to remain calm:

 - Exhale and then start counting: 1, 2, 3…

 - Keep counting until you reach 10

-I hope you find restful and serene moments to take time to reflect and find joy this holiday season.
+Remember that the holiday season is about enjoyment and togetherness, so don't let stress overshadow the joy.Start fresh this holiday season!
+Don't hesitate to shake things up; try new things and strengthen your emotional intelligence simultaneously.
+I hope you find restful and serene moments to take time to reflect and feel joy this holiday season.
 Be sure to check out many more motivational blogs here.

 This article was originally published on December 7, 2019, and updated (November 2023).